kieranjol/IFIscripts/docs/installation.rst

 * mediaconch

-A lot of these can be installed on Ubuntu with a single line: sudo apt update && sudo apt install ffmpeg mkvtoolnix exiftool git md5deep p7zip In order to add the rest, refer to the installation instructions of the relevant tools.
+A lot of these can be installed on Ubuntu with a single line:
+``sudo apt update && sudo apt install python3-pip ffmpeg mkvtoolnix exiftool git md5deep p7zip``

+In order to add the rest, refer to the installation instructions of the relevant tools.
 For mediaarea tools, it can be easiest to use their own snapshot repository:

 ``wget https://mediaarea.net/repo/deb/repo-mediaarea-snapshots_1.0-13_all.deb && sudo dpkg -i repo-mediaarea-snapshots_1.0-13_all.deb && sudo apt update && sudo apt install mediainfo dvrescue qcli rawcooked mediaconch``